 Tax time often delivers a mix of questions and doubt to every small business owner.
 Are you declaring all your income and expenses?
 Where is that shoebox of paperwork and receipts?
-What sort of small business tax deductions can you take?
+What sort of small business tax deductions can you claim?
 Are there smart but legit ways you can pay less tax?

 That last one is The Question we all want answered.

-Small business tax deductions you could claim in 2019
+Small business tax deductions you could claim

-1. Staff wages
+1. Staff and subcontractor wages

 2. Marketing expenses

 Be sure to claim any expense you incurred to promote your business!
 This includes advertising online or in magazines and newspapers as well as printing costs for your marketing collateral.
-It also includes expenses for subscriptions to your email marketing software, your social media scheduler and your search engine tool optimisation service.
+It also includes expenses for subscriptions to your email marketing software, your social media scheduler and your search engine optimisation service.

 3. Small business office expenses